PremoWeb/chadburn/README.md

 [![Docker Image Size](https://img.shields.io/docker/image-size/premoweb/chadburn/latest)](https://hub.docker.com/r/premoweb/chadburn)
 [![License](https://img.shields.io/github/license/PremoWeb/Chadburn)](https://github.com/PremoWeb/Chadburn/blob/main/LICENSE)

+> ### 📣 **NEW!** Visit our dedicated website at [https://chadburn.dev](https://chadburn.dev) for comprehensive documentation, tutorials, and examples.
+Our documentation is now powered by SvelteKit and hosted on Cloudflare Pages for improved performance and reliability.

 **Chadburn** is a lightweight job scheduler designed for __Docker__ environments, developed in Go.
 It serves as a contemporary replacement for the traditional [cron](https://en.wikipedia.org/wiki/Cron).
 Chadburn uses semantic versioning and automatic releases based on commit messages.
 Commit messages are validated using Git hooks to ensure they follow the Conventional Commits format.

 ---